PDL Language Tutorial

 to []

 for any block.
-This feature allows the computation of intermediate values that are not necessarily output in the document.
+This feature allows the computation of intermediate values that are not necessarily output as a result.
 The value of the variable specified in def

 is still set to the result of the block.